MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagement/functions/pfaccountmanagementclientsendaccountrecoveryemailasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 If the account in question is a 'temporary' account (for example, one that was created via a call to LoginFromIOSDeviceID), thisfunction will have no effect.
 Only PlayFab accounts which have valid email addresses will be able to receive a password reset email using this API.
 Call XAsyncGetStatus to get the status of the operation.
 If the service call is unsuccessful, the async result will be E_PF_EMAIL_RECIPIENT_BLACKLISTED, E_PF_INVALID_EMAIL_ADDRESS, E_PF_NO_CONTACT_EMAIL_ADDRESS_FOUND, E_PF_SMTP_ADDON_NOT_ENABLED or any of the global PlayFab Service errors.
 See doc page "Handling PlayFab Errors" for more details on error handling.

 ## Requirements